7 Ways to Stop Wasting Time at Home

 • Over-organizing: Spending hours color-coordinating a closet when a simple sort would suffice.
 No one cares.

-• Frequent Re-decorating: Constantly changing home decor without a particular reason.
+• Redecorating: Constantly changing home decor without a particular reason.
 Also a huge waste of money.

-• Excessive List Making: Crafting multiple lists for the same tasks or creating lists without referring back to them.
+• List making: Creating lists without referring back to them.
+Just…stop.

 I’m sorry!
 I’m trying to help.